Baptism is something most Christians make the decision to do. It’s an outward expression of an inward commitment.

 “We were doing it in the cold tubs, so it was kind of like, ‘Ohh,'” Grugier-Hill told ESPN back in October.
 “But the power of everything that was happening there, when you got in, you weren’t even thinking about how cold it was.”

-In the video, you can hear Ted ask each player “Do you receive Jesus Christ as your personal Lord and Savior?” — Each player responded with “yes” and were then proceeded to be sent into the water and brought back up.
+In the video, you can hear Ted ask each player “Have you received Jesus Christ as your personal Lord and Savior?” — Each player responded with “yes” and were then proceeded to be sent into the water and brought back up.

 The Eagles players watching, can also be heard singing praise and hymns in the background during this time of baptism.